-With FARS, firefighters can refill their air bottles under full respiration in two minutes or less.
+With FARS, firefighters can refill their air bottles quickly under full respiration.

 FARS eliminates the need for an air bottle brigade, a group of firefighters assigned to manually transport air bottles up numerous flights of stairs or deep into structures.
 In the first stage of firefighting, FARS supplies air provided from a cache of air bottles located in the building.
 When a fire department’s mobile air unit arrives, the air supply is provided through a secure exterior connection panel connected to the truck.
 Firefighters can refill their air bottles at fill stations located throughout the structure, and they can do it under full respiration in less than two minutes.

 FARS are the future of firefighter health and safety.